Data Engineer Manager

 • Facilitate the adoption and implementation of continuous delivery practices while advocating for the use of cloud solutions.

-• Design, implement, and optimise end-to-end data pipelines and solutions on Azure, ensuring data quality, reliability, and security throughout.
-Oversee the integration of both structured and unstructured data sources.
+• Design, implement, and optimize end-to-end data pipelines and solutions on Azure, ensuring data quality, reliability, and security throughout.

-• Oversee project timelines, scope, and deliverables to ensure successful execution, while actively monitoring progress and addressing risks proactively
+• Oversee project timelines, scope, and deliverables to ensure successful execution, while actively monitoring progress and addressing risks proactively.

 Related Jobs